AkshayLekurwale/NewsMonkey/README.md

 # NewsMonkey

 NewsMonkey is a web-based news application that provides users with the latest news across various categories.
-This project is built using the MERN stack (MongoDB, Express.js, React, Node.js) and showcases key features such as data fetching from APIs, implementing loaders, and using React Router for navigation.
+This project is built using the MERN stack (React, Node.js) and showcases key features such as data fetching from APIs, implementing loaders, and using React Router for navigation.

 ![Home Page](s1.png)
 ![Home Page](s2.png)